Board of Directors

 Sarah was appointed to the Centralines Board in November 2020.

-Sarah is a strong advocate for the local community and the wider agriculture sector.
-She lives with her husband Sam and three boys near Takapau, where they farm sheep, beef, and dairy.
+Sarah is a strong advocate for the local community and the wider primary sector.
+Sarah and her husband Sam farm in Central Hawke's Bay, and are committed to the district.

-Currently on the Ballance Agri-Nutrients board and Chair of the FMG board, Sarah’s previous roles include being a trustee of agricultural non-profit AGMARDT and an independent director of NZ Young Farmers.
+Currently the Chair of the FMG board, a few of Sarah’s previous governance roles include Ballance Agri-Nutrients, Trustee of AGMARDT, and an independent director of NZ Young Farmers.

-She was the previous chair of the CHB Consumers Power Trust which enabled her to gain a good understanding of the power industry.
+She was a previous chair of the Central Hawke's Bay Consumers Power Trust which enabled her to gain a good understanding of the power industry.

 Sarah has attended several governance and leadership forums including the international INSEAD business school governance programme in Singapore and France, along with the Institute of Directors’ programme.
 She also spent time at Stanford University with a New Zealand Primary Industry Leadership Group to gain deeper insight into global agri-business.